-Clement begins her role as Lucketts’ principal on February 10th after serving as the assistant principal at Kenneth W. Culbert Elementary since its opening in 2009.
+Clement began her role as Lucketts’ principal in February, 2014 after serving as the assistant principal at Kenneth W. Culbert Elementary since its opening in 2009.
 She replaces Brenda Blue, who retired.

 “I raised my children in Loudoun.
 I’m really proud to be a part of Loudoun County Public Schools.
 I’ve been here since I started my career.
 I’m not close to being done yet.
 I’m happy coming to work every day.
 I can’t wait to come to work.
 I can’t wait to see the teachers, see them working with kids.
 I have a joy from being with kids.
 When I see them learning and see them happy to be here, when I get those hugs; there’s nothing better.”

 Clement said her background in special education has taught her that every child has specialized needs that must be addressed.
 “Every child is different.
-It doesn’t matter if the child has been identified as special ed. or they’re just in a place where they need a little extra help or maybe something’s happening at home where they need a little TLC… We need to look at those individual needs.
-My training in special ed. has really given me a good feel of how to do that; how to help teachers do that.”
+It doesn’t matter if the child has been identified as special ed. or they’re just in a place where they need a little extra help or maybe something’s happening at home where they need a little TLC… Some students need to be challenged and enriched.
+We need to address those individual needs.

 While emphasizing individual instruction and challenging students academically, Clement said she will not neglect the Virginia Standards of Learning.